abelerdesz/github-leaderboard/README.md

 - It stores favorited repos and languages in localStorage.
 - No "atomic" components have been created in order to save time, but I tried to use a reasonably modular approach.
 - A very simple integration test suite has been added for the App component.
-- The design is somewhat fluid, but I tried to focus more on feature completeness than device compatibility.

 Thanks for reading! 📜